Lena Luthor does not dance.

 “See?”
 Kara says, only a hint of strain in her voice as she turns a little so she can meet Lena’s eyes.
 Mike wobbles a bit, his face screwed up in concentration, but he stays aloft.
 “You don’t need to worry.
 I’ve got you.”

-Lena is pretty sure there’s no force in the universe that could keep the image of Kara holding over 200 pounds above her head from embedding itself in her brain for the rest of time.
+Lena is pretty sure there’s no force in the universe that could keep the image from embedding itself in her brain for the rest of time.

 By some miracle, Lena manages to get through the first day without actually dancing.
 Instead she just watches Kara and Imra, asking Kara to break down each move for her slowly so she can memorize them.
 And to be fair, by the end of it she does have the dance memorized – she just knows she won’t be able to make her body do it.
 It’s going to be an absolute fiasco.